gesistsa/sweater/README.md

 `T`, is *target words* (or *neutral words* in Garg et al).
 These are words that **should** have no bias.
 For instance, the words such as “nurse” and “professor” can be used as target words to study the gender bias in word embeddings.
-One can also seperate these words into two sets, `S` and `T`, to group words by their perceived bias.
+One can also separate these words into two sets, `S` and `T`, to group words by their perceived bias.
 For example, Caliskan et al. (2017) grouped target words into two groups: mathematics (“math”, “algebra”, “geometry”, “calculus”, “equations”,